railwayapp/docs/src/docs/how-to/build-controls.md

 layout="responsive"
 width={745} height={238} quality={80} />

-If using the Nixpacks builder, you can customize the build command that is run.
 For those familiar with Nixpacks, this gets set as the `--build-cmd` argument during the Nixpacks build.

 ## Set the Root Directory